SSMDFW/FinalProject/README.md

 ## Methodology

-We found information for US populations based on zipcodes from https://data.world.
-We are using population data from the year 2016 for our analysis.
-We merged this with data from uszipcodes in the pandas library using the common zipcodes.
-From this library, we were able to include city, state, latitude, longitude, and radius (miles).
+We found information for US populations based on zipcodes from https://data.world for the year 2016.
+We were able to find use the uszipcode library in pandas to find city, state, latitude, longitude, and radius (miles).
 We will compile this information to use for our data analysis.

 ## Key Documents